ShayanHaghighi/AI-Driving-Game/README.md

 ## Description

-This is a program inspired by Code Bullet on Youtube.
 This program trains a Neural Network to play a driving game.

 The `main.py` program uses the pygame library to implement the driving game, complete with drifting mechanics.
 The `agent.py` program uses Deep Q Learning to iteratively improve a Neural Network model, making the AI better at the driving game.
 The logic of the Neural Network is found in `model.py`, and the models are stored in the `/model` folder.